CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

   * TumorNumber: specify a tumor sample number so it can get data from that subfolder of the simulation folder

-  * reg1: regularization parameter of the penalty in nmf, only will be effective if the solver is nmf
+  * reg1: regularization parameter of the penalty in NMF, will be effective only if the solver is NMF

-  * alpha: regularization parameter of the penalty in ILP, only will be effective if the solver is gurobi
+  * alpha: regularization parameter of the penalty in ILP, will be effective only if the solver is gurobi
-  * beta: regularization parameter of the penalty in ILP, only will be effective if the solver is SCIP, since SCIP is not available now, we always put 0.0
+  * beta: regularization parameter of the penalty in ILP, will be effective only if the solver is SCIP, since the verion using SCIP is not yet available now, we always put 0.0
-  * solver: choose nmf or gurobi to solve the problem, SCIP will be available later.
+  * solver: choose nmf or gurobi  (here in lower case) to solve the problem, SCIP will be available later.

 The folder structure will be as following: